Introduction to Chemistry - Antacid and Vinegar

 Since the Temperature and Conductivity Probes were also in the solution, there are more opportunities for measurement-based explorations of the system.

-- Ask the students to predict the temperature change as the reaction proceeds.
+• Ask students to predict the temperature change as the reaction proceeds.

-- Ask the students to predict the conductivity change as the reaction proceeds.
+• Ask students to predict the conductivity change as the reaction proceeds.

 pH and Temperature vs. Time

-The reaction of antacid and vinegar provides a nice visual indication that a chemical change is talking place.
-By monitoring the reaction with sensors, core chemistry concepts (acids and bases, electrolytes, and thermochemistry) can be also introduced.
+The reaction of antacid and vinegar provides a nice visual indication that a chemical change is taking place.
+By monitoring the reaction with sensors, core chemistry concepts, including acids and bases, electrolytes, and thermochemistry can also be introduced.

 Student Extension